What are the Sinuses?

 The reasons for mucosal swelling and potentially bacterial sinusitis are numerous.
 Allergies, irritation of the nose by inhaled dust, a viral infection, drinking alcohol, dry air, headaches, perfume, smoke, stress, and spicy foods, to name a few.
 Narrow anatomy of the nose can predispose to sinus infections.
 This can include a deviated septum, turbinate hypertrophy, thickened mucosa, nasal polyps and abnormally thin sinus channels.

 A deviated nasal septum is when the bone or cartilage dividing the middle of the nose is twisted to the left or right.
-Enlarged turbinates, or turbinate hypertrophy, occurs when the mucosa or bone of the ridges on the lateral sides of the nose blocks airflow.These conditions can prevent normal mucus draining from the nose that can cause sinusitis.
+The deviation has to be severe enough to cause symptoms.
+Enlarged turbinates, or turbinate hypertrophy, occurs when the mucosa or bone of the ridges on the lateral sides of the nose blocks airflow.These conditions can prevent normal mucus draining from the nose which can cause sinusitis.
 They also can cause snoring, sleep apnea, and nasal obstruction.

 What are the signs and symptoms of sinusitis?

 Thick nasal drainage – During sinusitis, the mucous from the nose may be yellow or green colored, have a bad odor, and be thicker and more copious than normal.

 Headaches, facial, dental or sinus pain – The pressure of the pus pushing on the delicate nasal and sinus passages can cause severe headaches, cheek and forehead pain, and toothaches especially in the back upper teeth.

 Worsened nasal obstruction and congestion – Inflammation and swelling in the nose and sinuses will block airflow and the natural drainage pathways of the sinuses.
 There may be baseline congestion from a deviated septum or inferior turbinate hypertrophy that is magnified by the swelling of a sinus infection.